How Long Does Pre Workout Last in Your System?

 How Do You Know The Pre-Workout Has Started Working?

-You will have an odd feeling of energy flowing through your skin due to the high concentration of nitric oxide flowing through your body.
+You will have an odd feeling of energy flowing through your skin due to the high concentration of nitric oxide flowing through the blood vessels in your body.

-Some people say you just know, but for anyone that has never consumed one of these pre-workout supplements, that can be a bit confusing.
+Some people say you just know, but for anyone that has never consumed one of certain common ingredients in these pre-workout supplements, that can be a bit confusing.

 So, here are the effects that you can expect to feel in your body.